 Step 1: Enter transfer details

 The first thing you’ll want to do is go to the Wise website and select the currency you’re sending and the currency the recipient will receive.
 If you want to send money from the United States to a buddy in Germany, for example, you’ll need to choose USD and EUR.
+Here are some of the most common causes of XML file corruption:

 The amazing thing about Wise is that they are quite open about their pricing.
 As a result, when you enter an amount to transfer, Wise will not only show you how much the beneficiary will receive, but you can also break out the expenses by selecting ‘See Calculation.’
 You will be surprised by how much you can save compared to a bank wire transfer.